PensionBee/ddd-workshop/README.md

 ## The Practical Bit

-Let's start out by adding our new command handler and the associated **Events**.
+Let's start out by adding our new command handler and it's associated **Events**.

+1. In **src/contexts/accounts/core/events/account.events.ts**, add representations of the new **Events**.
-1. In **src/contexts/accounts/core/commandHandlers/removeFollower.handler.ts**, complete the command handler.
+2. In **src/contexts/accounts/core/commandHandlers/removeFollower.handler.ts**, complete the command handler.
-2. In **src/contexts/accounts/core/commandHandlers/removeFollower.handler.spec.ts**, complete the test suite.
+3. In **src/contexts/accounts/core/commandHandlers/removeFollower.handler.spec.ts**, complete the test suite.

-Next, we need to set up the policy.
+Next, we need to configure the policy.

-3. In **src/contexts/accounts/core/policies.ts**, update the three "update me" placeholders in the `subscribeToEvent` function call by **a)** passing in the `Account Blocked` **Event** type as the "type argument" in the angled brackets, **b)** modifying the `type` value to be the type (name) of the **Event** we're subscribing to, and **c)** updating the policy name to be representative of the action we're taking off the back of the account being blocked.
+4. In **src/contexts/accounts/core/policies.ts**, update the three "update me" placeholders in the `configurePolicy` function call by...

+**a)** passing in the `Account Blocked` **Event** type as the "type argument" (inside the angled brackets)

+**b)** modifying the `event` value to be the type (name) of the **Event** we care about

+**c)** updating the "action name" to represent the action we're taking.

-4. Next, complete the the event handler function by calling the `removeFollower` command handler we just set up.
-Note that we can access the payload of the **Event** we're subscribing to in order to achieve this.
+5. Next, complete the the action function by calling the `handleRemoveFollower` function we just created.
+Note that we can access the payload of the **Event** that triggered the action in order to achieve this.

 That's it, we're pretty much done.
-Now all we'd need to do is call `setUpAccountPolicies` as part of this backend service's "bootstrap" code and our policy would be up and running as expected.
+Now all we'd need to do is call `configureAccountPolicies` as part of this service's setup code and our policy would be up and running.

-In fact, go ahead and add `setUpAccountPolicies()` near the top of **src/contexts/accounts/core/commandHandlers/blockAccount.handler.spec.ts** and run that test suite.
-You should see something in the terminal similar to this:
+In fact, go ahead and add `configureAccountPolicies()` near the top of **src/contexts/accounts/core/commandHandlers/blockAccount.handler.spec.ts** and run that test suite.
+You should see something like this in the terminal:

-> REMOVE_FOLLOWER handler successfully handled BLOCK_ACCOUNT event
+> REMOVE_FOLLOWER action executed successfully in response to ACCOUNT_BLOCKED event

-We now have enough knowledge to start building much more complex event-driven systems.
-This comes with a bunch of challenges in it's own right but that's simply the trade-off against being able to write highly atomic, testable command handlers (which one day might live in different microservices).
+We now have enough knowledge to start building out much more complex event-driven systems.
+This comes with challenges of it's own but that's a trade-off that's often worth accepting given we can now write highly testable, atomic command handlers.

-Remember though, you can explore a whole lot more in a much shorter time on an EventStorming diagram than you can in code.
-This holds true for event-driven systems as it does for simple systems with standalone functionality.
-Use it to your advantage.
+Remember that you can explore complex event-driven systems much more effectively in an EventStorming session than you can by writing code.
+Now that you've seen how easy it is to convert EventStorming diagrams into code, use it to your advantage as often as you can.